Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Customs was boring.
 Navigating the terminal was interesting, but a bit confusing.
 There were nice big signs that pointed the way out though, so he made his way up to street level…

-“Hello, Vemik!
-My, you’ve grown!”
+"Hello, Vemik!
+My, you’ve grown!"

 Shoo-ster was there, in somewhat lighter clothing than last they’d met.
 Vemik galloped over but restrained himself when they met, and satisfied himself with a carefully firm hug.

-“Yes!
+"Yes!
 I am *Given-Man* now!
-See?!”
+See?!"
 Vemik spun around and showed off quick, and Shoo-ster seemed suitably impressed.

-“Ah!
+"Ah!
 Well done, then!
-From what I hear, that means you’ll have quite an appetite these days, yes?”
+From what I hear, that means you’ll have quite an appetite these days, yes?"

 Vemik’s ears twitched at that.
-“Am *always* hungry for good food!
-Professor tells me there are *many* good ‘steak-houses’ here?”
+"Am *always* hungry for good food!
+Professor tells me there are *many* good ‘steak-houses’ here?"

-“Vemik my friend, the world has travelled through this city, and *all* of them brought their food with them.”
+"Vemik my friend, the world has travelled through this city, and *all* of them brought their food with them."
 Shoo-ster beamed, and pointed the way.
-“The hard part isn’t finding food.
+"The hard part isn’t finding food.
 The hard part is choosing which one...For you, I think, Delmonico’s.
-They have the biggest *and* the best steaks, from my experience...”
+They have the biggest *and* the best steaks, from my experience..."

 Vemik’s belly *rumbled* at the thought.
 Meat!
 But, the Giving was more important.
-“Okay!
+"Okay!
 First, I have books for Giving.
-We should go to the *library,* yes?”
+We should go to the *library,* yes?"

-“Of course!
-Shall we go for a quick walk, then?”
+"Of course!
+Shall we go for a quick walk, then?"

 Vemik grinned, looped his tail through his case’s pull handle, and loped toward the exit.
 He was *back!* His Fire was, suddenly, forgotten in the young excitement of being back in this strange, alien place and getting to learn more about it.